cdl-geneseo/critical-digital-practices/mod-2/getting-oriented.md

 ## Compare with the GUI

-You might want to try putting a terminal window and a Finder or File Explorer window side by side and, as you tool around your file system via the command line, compare what you see there to what you see in the GUI.
+You might want to try putting a terminal window and a Finder or File Explorer window side by side and, as you tool around your file system via the command line, comparing what you see there to what you see in the GUI.